markdingo/autoreverse/README.md

 sudo make install
 ```

-If `git` is unavailable to you, github offers a zip download function on the project page.
+If `git clone` is unavailable to you, github offers a zip download function on the project
+page.

 To test the installation, run the following commands: